Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a utility deposit bond cost in South Carolina?

 Some utility service providers in South Carolina require customers to post surety bonds in lieu of cash deposits prior to receiving utility services.
 These bonds are required on a case-by-case basis, and the utility company determines the required bond amount.
-Applicants should verify their required amount of bond coverage with their utility provider prior to bonding.
+Applicants should verify their required amount of bond coverage with their utility provider before bonding.

-These bonds are subject to underwriting consideration, so the price you’ll pay for your bond depends on your required bond amount as well as on a review of your personal credit report.
+These bonds are subject to underwriting consideration, so the price you’ll pay for your bond depends on your required bond amount as well as on a review of your credit report.
 The best way to find out exactly how much you’ll pay for your South Carolina surety bond is to request a free bond quote now!

 Why do I need this bond?